Philippines Trademark Registration

 Trademark Search

-Before applying for a trademark, you might want to conduct a search to find out if there are any identical or similar marks on the Trademark Register.
-However, it is an optional procedure for filing the trademark application.
+Before applying for a trademark, you may conduct a search to find out if there are any existing trademarks similar to yours that may prevent your registration.
+While optional, this step is highly recommended.

 Time frame: 5 – 7 working days